chialab/dna/docs/Tools.md

 Storybook is a fantastic tool for components development: you can create samples for your elements, provide a documentation and an API reference, run accessibility tests and more.
 Since version 5.6, it also supports Web Components.

-A DNA preset for storybook is available with full [docs addon](https://github.com/storybookjs/storybook/tree/master/addons/docs) support and automatic Web Components Analyzer runs across your components.
+A DNA preset for storybook is available with full [docs addon](https://github.com/storybookjs/storybook/tree/master/addons/docs) support and automatic Web Components Analyzer runs across your components for documentation and knobs.
 You can install it using the `@chialab/storybook-dna` package from NPM:

 ```sh
 $ yarn add @chialab/storybook-dna -D